Wish-Lin/Cinis-Inquisitio/README.md

 # Cinis-Inquisitio
-A Conway's Game Of Life ash cleaning/analyzing program

-Cinis Inquisitio is a simple Conway Game of Life ash analyzing program that works with Golly, written in C++ by Wish Lin
+Cinis Inquisitio is a simple Conway's Game of Life ash cleaning/analyzing program that works with Golly, written in C++ by Wish Lin

 This program can analyze the ash left behind by a soup or reaction, erase the 8 most common ash objects(block,blinker,beehive,loaf,boat,ship,tub and pond), and output a cleaned ash for further inspection.
 Besides cleaning ashes, the program also documents how many times those 8 still lives appear, alongside some other data such as population and density.